hardwario/website/content/blog/2019-02-19-android-flash.en.md

 ---
 date: "2019-02-19"
-title: "Use Android to Flash STM32 BigClown Modules"
+title: "Use Android to Flash STM32 HARDWARIO Modules"
 description: "Now you can also flash pre-compiled firmware from any Android device with OTG USB support."
 image_preview: "/blog/2019-02-19-android-flash/preview.png"
 image_main: "/blog/2019-02-19-android-flash/main.png"